-All continuing degree-seeking students at Iona College register for classes and manage their schedules online using their Student Portal.
+All continuing degree-seeking students at Iona University register for classes and manage their schedules online using their Student Portal.
 The Student Portal is also utilized for schedule adjustments during the Add/Drop period.

 In-person registration may also be utilized by select groups for all or some portion of the registration process.